 The Deans are responsible for student discipline.
-Please contact the Dean, Professor Bill Mander if you wish to make an appointment to see him.
-The Junior Dean reports to the Dean and is responsible for fire precautions and residential emergencies.
-The Junior Dean,

-Ian McDole will also deal with requests for parties.
+The Dean is a fellow of the College and is ultimately responsible for disciplinary matters.
+Please contact the Dean, Dr Linda Hulin if you wish to make an appointment to see her The Junior Dean reports to the Dean and is responsible for fire precautions and residential emergencies.
+The Junior Dean, Brody McDonald will also deal with requests for parties.
 The Junior Dean should be consulted if ever there are residential problems between students which cannot be mutually solved.
-The Assistant Junior Dean is Ross Gales.
+The Assistant Junior Dean is Abismrita Chankravary and the Deputy Assistant Junior Dean is Katie Hutchinson.
+The Junior Deans are usually then first point of contact for disciplinary issues but may escalate matters to the Dean if required.